How some tourists ruin photography for everyone

 The status quo

-While these 2 suggestions are probably easily extensible by even more ways to get a unique photo, most of the people decide to go for the easiest of every possible solution, which is ignoring other people and being extremely egoistic about their photos.
+While these 2 suggestions are probably easily extensible by even more ways to get a unique photo, most people decide to go for the easiest of every possible solution, which is ignoring other people and being extremely egoistic about their photos.
 Here are two situations I experienced myself quite a few times now:

 The space problem

 At most of the places, there is usually enough space so that everybody can get his own photo from the scene.
-Blocking the spot for anybody else that might also take a photo during sunrise might be your right, but what’s so hard about being kind to other people?
+Blocking the spot for anybody else who might also take a photo during sunrise might be your right, but what’s so hard about being kind to other people?

 This is how the spot itself for the famous view towards Hallstatt in Austria looks like.
 There are usually a lot of people, that want to get the same photo during sunset too.
 While there is definitely enough space for everyone, a lovely lady always held her phone in front of my lens, because she was anything else than fine with me standing next to her.